zachdbertram/hello-world/README.md

 # hello-world
 I can follow directions
-"My truck's where my money goes, I got buck blood on my sundey clothes..."
-Texas and OU are leaving the Big12 for the BIG10
+"My truck's where my money goes, I got buck blood on my sundey clothes..." - Hardy Texas and OU are leaving the Big12 for the BIG10